By Sean Michael Ragan

-Time Required: 4 hours
+Assembly Time: 4 hours

-The standard model (simplest FM transmitter) is slightly more complex in that it includes a trim capacitor to adjust the transmitting frequency, can be powered by a 9V battery, and uses a hand-turned copper coil.
+The standard model (simplest FM transmitter) is slightly more complex in that it includes a trim capacitor to adjust the transmitting frequency, can be powered by a 9V battery and uses a hand-turned copper coil.

-3/8" drill bit
+3/8" Drill bit

 Audio signal source, with 1/4" phono out

-Bolt or machine screw, 1/4-20 thread (For use as a mandrel in forming the coil.)
+Bolt or machine screw, 1/4-20 thread for use as a mandrel in forming the coil

-Screwdriver, small; To fit trim capacitor.
+Small screwdriver, to fit trim capacitor.